jyuenger/saturn-60/README.md

 - Split spacebar (2.75u / 1.25u / 2.25u)
 - Utilitarian bottom row (all 1u keys to the right of the spacebar)

-The saturn60_universal.dxf file is a universal plate, and will support all layouts a DZ60 or Titan-60 PCB can offer.
+The saturn60_universal.dxf file is a universal plate for a DZ60 or Titan-60 PCB.